noumendarryl/laravel-dockerize/README.md

 ## About this Project

-This is a standard Laravel app built following these specifications :
+This is a default Laravel app (without any third-party librairies installed) built following these specifications :

 - PHP 8.3.9
 - Laravel 11.20.0
+- Composer 2.7.7

 Please follow the instructions below carefully to setup this project on your machine.